Nielsbishere/core2/proposals/standard/serialization.md

 otc_serialize(0, x, y, z, w, h);
 ```

 Where 0 is the version id.

-Adding that to your class, where your members are x/y/z/w/h, it will work.
-Arithmetic types, containers and custom classes can all be supported.
+This will expose the member names to the serializer; though serializers can still ignore this if they don't need it.

 ### Not exposing the names